 Driving through the park earlier in the year, I thought about a photo with Lake Helen and the Milky Way, as the lake is so close to the mountain.
 After a little research, I realized this would not be possible, at least not with the Milky Way core, as it would be behind me as I look at the lake and the mountain.
 So instead, I thought I would try and do a long exposure star trails photograph.
-Because the mountain is almost directly north from the lake, the north star would be over the peak of the mountain.
+Because the mountain is almost directly north of the lake, the north star would be over the peak of the mountain.
 I hoped this would give me star trails that surrounded the mountain as opposed to streaks just going by the mountain.

-Finally in October all the sky conditions were right so I had to make the trip.
+Finally, in October all the sky conditions were right so I had to make the trip.
 If I waited another month, there was a chance winter weather would set in and close the road to the area – after all, it is above 8,000′ elevation.
 So my daughter wanted to come along to watch and help if needed.

-Naturally I got a later start then I wanted, as I was hoping to set up with some light remaining so I could see what I was doing and figure out the composition.
+Naturally, I got a later start than I wanted, as I was hoping to set up with some light remaining so I could see what I was doing and figure out the composition.
 But by the time I got to the entrance, it was already dark.
 As stated earlier, there are usually few people you will encounter at night inside the park.
 But my luck, a ranger would be the one visiting, so I stopped and filled out my entrance pass and placed the stub on my dash.

 We park at Lake Helen and naturally haven’t seen another car all the way through the park.
 Just as I had hoped, I should be able to get my photos without any interference from others.
-To get the right angle, I was hoping I would be able to set up near the south end of the lake, which is mostly just a gently slope from the road.
-Naturally this did not work.
-For the right composition, the place where I parked I would have to traverse down an embankment with all my gear in tornado force winds (well maybe not quite that strong but they were strong).
+To get the right angle, I was hoping I would be able to set up near the south end of the lake, which is mostly just a gentle slope from the road.
+Naturally, this did not work.
+For the right composition, at the place where I parked I would have to traverse down an embankment with all my gear in tornado force winds (well maybe not quite that strong but they were strong).
 Knowing the photos would be long exposures, I naturally also brought a chair so I wouldn’t have to stand all night (great planning).

 By now, the winds had increased, which I didn’t think was possible.
 Whenever I stood up from my chair, it would immediately blow over.
 Luckily the wind direction had changed so it stayed away from the camera.
 So I folded the chair up and just laid it on the ground.
 I reset the camera and decided to increase the time to get the most out of the adventure before I would freeze and give up.
-I still made two minute exposures but increased the number of photos to 15.
-I won’t mention other missteps I made during the adventure, but at the end, this is what created the attached photograph.
+I still made two-minute exposures but increased the number of photos to 15.
+I won’t mention other missteps I made during the adventure, but in the end, this is what created the attached photograph.

-All together, we spent a couple of hours at this location to get the photos.
+Altogether, we spent a couple of hours at this location to get the photos.
 Not once did the camera blow over, which I am very pleased but still completely amazed by.
-I was setup on a sandy beach, so if it did blow over I was reasonably confident things would be okay.
+I was set up on a sandy beach, so if it did blow over I was reasonably confident things would be okay.
 Also, during the entire time, only one car passed by us, so I just deleted that photo from the group.
 As I packed everything back up the embankment and put it in the car and was getting ready to leave, the wind dropped down to a gently breeze – Incredible!